sultanbello/ha-addons/signal-reply/README.md

 An addon to listen to incoming signal messages

 ## Initial Installation
-Make sure you have [https://github.com/haberda/signal-addon/tree/main](The Signal addon installed and set to json-rpc mode)
+Make sure you have [The Signal addon](https://github.com/haberda/signal-addon/tree/main) installed and set to json-rpc mode

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]